-The Court, in its final decision, shall order the losing party to refund the winning party the legal costs and fees unless the circumstances provided by Article 92 of the Civil Procedural Code apply.
-The recovery only includes the costs and fees relating to activities before the Court, quantified on the basis of the Ministerial Decree No. 140 of 22^{nd} July 2012.
+Please note that the Consumer Code does not provide specific rules relating to the recovery of court fees and legal costs, which are subject to the evaluation of the judge and the enforcement of general rules of civil procedure, unless the circumstances provided by Article 92 of the Civil Procedural Code apply.
+The recovery only includes the costs and fees relating to activities before the Court, quantified on the basis of the Ministerial Decree No. 140 of 22nd July 2012.